Water Safety Education

 It's important to use four-sided fencing (at least 4ft tall) with self-closing, self-latching gates and alarm systems, to help prevent keiki and unauthorized individuals from accessing water unsupervised.
 Never prop open gates with a rock, slipper or anything else.
 This possess a high risk for unauthorized access to water with the potential for drowning.

 Every keiki and adult should be equipped with the skills to protect themselves in and around the water by learning and mastering water safety or survival-based swim skills.
-This can greatly reduce the risk of drowning and aquatic-related injuries.
+These lessons should not be a one and done.
+Consistent year round lesson maintenance can prevent any lapse in losing skills.
+Participating in a high quality swim lesson program can reduce the risk of drowning and aquatic-related injuries by 88%.

 Lifejacket